Six Senses Bhutan

 For millennia, the role of food has been as complex as the variety of our emotions.
 From craving and attachment to a source of inspiration and meditation, food breathes life into life.
 With over abundance, infinite choice, misinformation, and indiscipline, we have also made food a major cause of illness today.
 At Six Senses Vana you can be in control of what you eat by learning all about cuisine and making it the focus of your time here.
 This would mean discovering what you should eat, learning recipes and techniques and exploring how to make healthy food practical to create back home.

-Our cuisine supports a positive and embracive outlook to food and might just be one of the highlights of your retreat!
+Our cuisine supports a positive and embracive outlook toward healthy eating and might just be one of the highlights of your retreat!

 Mindfulness is at the heart of our cuisine.
 Nature and ecology are forever present in how the seasons and our supply chain influence menus.
 Wellness objectives and personal preferences are provided for.
 And nutritional and dietary information are made available, to make choices that you can follow back home.